Jared Maurice Arter

-Jared Maurice Arter (January 27, 1850 – 1930) was a former slave, who was a writer, Christian missionary, and academic.
+Jared Maurice Arter (January 27, 1850 – June 7, 1925) was an American former slave who became a writer, Christian missionary, and academic.

 Early life

 Jared Maurice Arter was born into slavery in Jefferson County, Virginia (now in West Virginia).
 His father, Jeremiah Arter, was not very present in Arter's life because of his slave status and his work in the mills in Jefferson County.
 When Arter was about seven, his father died after falling down some stairs and being paralyzed at a mill.
 His mother was Hannah Frances Stephenson Arter, who was a slave that was thirty-eight years younger than his father.

 Arter lived near Harpers Ferry during the early part of his life, and when he was nine, he witnessed the hanging of four of the abolitionist John Brown's men: Cook, Coppie, Green, and Stephens.
-A couple years after this, in the midst of the Civil War, Arter saw both Union and Confederate troops march past where he lived.
+A couple years after this, in the midst of the American Civil War, Arter saw both Union and Confederate troops march past where he lived.

 Under the Emancipation Proclamation of 1863, Arter's family was freed from slavery.
 Shortly after being freed, Arter's mother took most of the family, including Arter, to Washington, D.C.
 There a family was found for Arter by the name of Wealch where he stayed for short while.